Beryl Battery Energy

 We’re listening to the community and using your feedback to guide our design and planning for the proposed Beryl BESS.

-Our project team met with Mid-Western Regional Council and nearby property owners to hear first-hand what’s important to them and the wider community.
+Our project team has met with Mid-Western Regional Council, businesses, local groups, and nearby property owners to hear first-hand what’s important to them and the wider community.

-RAC incorporated this feedback into our plans, revising the preliminary design to minimise potential impacts:
+RAC has incorporated stakeholder and community feedback into our plans, revising the preliminary design to minimise potential impacts:

-• updating design to ensure furthest set-back distance possible from neighbouring landowners, positioning the site closer to Beryl Road to minimise potential amenity impacts such as visual or noise
+• updating the design to furthest set-back distance possible from neighbouring landowners, moving the site closer to Beryl Road to minimise potential amenity impacts such as visual or noise;

 Beryl Battery Energy Storage System